-The AVPS is designed to block detected violations that match specific rules in a policy.
-Therefore, the AVPS reduces or possibly completely eliminates the drawbacks listed above.
 The AVPS is also tamper resistant.
-It enforces a separation-of-duties policy, i.e., the primary application system owner has no control over the AVPS policies [2].
+It enforces a separationof-duties policy, i.e., the primary application system owner has no control over the AVPS policies [3].
 The AVPS can be deployed to carry insider and regular user traffic or to only carry insider traffic.
 The proper deployment depends on how the network is setup and on how the network is segmented.

-Emerging technologies, such as new network TAPs (e.g., Network Critical V-line TAP [12]), that can handle 1/10 Gpbs traffic and allow in-line functionality without introducing a single point of failure, make systems such as AVPS possible to implement without fault-tolerance concerns.
+Emerging technologies, such as new network TAPs (e.g., Network Critical V-line TAP [28]), that can handle 1/10 Gpbs traffic and allow in-line functionality without introducing a single point of failure, make systems such as the AVPS possible to implement without fault-tolerance concerns.

-IV.
-AVPS vs. Other Solutions
+C. AVPS vs. Other Solutions

-Our prior work [2] distinguishes the AVPS from other systems such as IPS, Firewalls, Host based IPS and Network Admission Control/Network Access Control (NAC).
+Our prior work [3] distinguishes the AVPS from other systems such as IPS, Firewalls, Host based IPS and Network Admission Control/Network Access Control (NAC).
 We use Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) in this paper interchangeability.
-The only difference between the two is that IDS is considered a passive network monitoring system and IPS is considered an active\inline network monitoring system.
+The only difference between the two is that IDS is considered a passive network monitoring system and IPS is considered an active/inline network monitoring system.
 Traditional IDS/IPS systems tend to concentrate on users that do not have access to the system and try to exploit, hack, or crack into it.
-Other enhanced IPS/Firewall systems such as IBM Proventia [13] or Cisco ASA [14] do have enhanced context-aware security but lack insider threat defeating capabilities.
+Other enhanced IPS/Firewall systems such as IBM Proventia [29] or Cisco ASA [30] do have enhanced context-aware security but lack insider threat defeating capabilities.
 The AVPS, on the other hand, is designed with the insider threat in mind.
-Our current AVPS implementation relies on well-known methods used in traditional IDS/IPS for the detection of insider attacks.
-In our in-progress work we are working on enhancing the detection capabilities of the engine to incorporate self-learning/self-adaptation rule learning, enhance application integration and interaction, include user roles and responsibilities and have better session management and detection capabilities which current IDS/IPS systems either lack or have weak functionality.
+Moreover, as indicated previously, the AVPS uses self-learning techniques to learn high-level rules that are automatically translated into low level Snort rules.

-V. PERFORMANCE ASSESSMENT OF AVPS
+V. PERFORMANCE ASSESSMENT OF THE AVPS

 This section presents an experimental evaluation of the AVPS in a controlled environment.
-We describe the experimental testbed, analyze the results, and present a scalability analytical model based on the M/M/N//M queuing model.
+We describe the experimental testbed, analyze the results, and present a scalability analytical model based on the M/M/N//M queuing model [31].

-A. Experimental Environment
+A. Experimental Testbed